Why a USA travel eSIM beats roaming every time

 How a travel eSIM actually works

+So what was actually humming away in my phone as we crossed the desert?
 An eSIM, or embedded SIM, is a tiny chip already built into your phone that can be programmed with a mobile plan over the internet.
-Instead of slotting in a tiny plastic card, you download a data profile and your phone connects to a local network.
-No physical SIM, nothing to lose, nothing to swap at eleven at night in a foreign airport.
+Instead of slotting in a plastic card, you download a data profile and your phone connects to a local network.
+No physical SIM, nothing to lose, nothing to swap at eleven at night in a strange airport.
+I never touched a SIM tray the whole trip.

-The magic for travelers is that your home SIM stays put.
+The clever part for travelers is that your home SIM stays put.
 Modern phones handle two lines at once, so your usual number keeps receiving calls and texts while the eSIM carries all your data in the States.
 You choose which line uses data and switch off expensive roaming on your home line.
+That last switch is the one I nearly forgot — and the one that decides whether you come home to a clean bill or a nasty one.

 How much data you really need